sedagullu/SmartbearCucucmberProject/README.md

 text folder :
 This folder contains some expected text that used in step folder. utilities folder :
-Thi folder contains some mrthods that used in step folder for reducing code duplication. feature file :
+This folder contains some mrthods that used in step folder for reducing code duplication. feature file :
 Its can contain some reusable steps for specific test cases that use data-driven or gherkin language on the same test files. target folder :